 Train your brain

 Dopamine is our reward neurotransmitter.
 In this day and age of instant gratification, we get dopamine hits all the time, which can cause feelings of anxiousness and makes us unable to focus because at any minute, we can get another dopamine hit.
 It’s the feeling when someone comments on your photo on Instagram, the ding of a text message or e-mail, or the rush your kids’ get when they pass a level in a video game.

 One thing you can do to train your brain: delay gratification.
 Turn Instagram notifications off, keep your phone on vibrate, turn on airplane mode when you don’t need it, avoid binge watching and keep your phone away from your bedroom especially while you sleep!

 If your kids’ reward center seems off (begging for screens, can’t rip it away, tempers, inability to focus, no attention span, procrastination etc.) this is why we created Raising Roots, our pediatric functional medicine program.
 Consult with us to see if this is right for your child!

 HOW CAN TMB HELP WITH YOUR BRAIN FOG?

 Did you know that acupuncture can stimulate your brain?
 Acupuncture works at the cellular level, increasing circulation throughout the body which is extremely beneficial to our health.
 It doesn’t just benefit adults – It’s also a very safe and effective treatment for kids!
-Three significant advantages that we want to highlight regarding FOCUS are that it reduces inflammation, calms the nervous system (providing clarity!) and improves posture (tight fascia affects blood flow).
+There are three significant advantages that we want to highlight regarding FOCUS.
+The first is that it reduces inflammation.
+The second is that it calms the nervous system (providing clarity!)
+And the third is that it improves posture (tight fascia affects blood flow).

 BOOK A FIIX TREATMENT HERE!